ft-interactive/g-yAxisLinear/README.md

 # yaxisLinear

-Pre styled and positioned linear y-axis for use with the FT's g-chartframe as part of the Visual Vocabulary.
+Pre styled and positioned linear y-axis for use with the FT's g-chartframe architecture as part of the Visual Vocabulary.
 As the name suggests it creates a linear y-axis that can be appended to the .plot obejct in the g-chartframe hopefully eliminating the need to code another standard y-axis.

 Will also work with other builds where the axis is called into an svg.